trivedi-shivang/learning/src/data_structures_and_algorithms/ThingsToConsider/ThingsToConsider.md

 2. Is it empty or not?
 3. What type of elements does it contain?
 Of different or same type?
 4. How big is the array?
+5. can I sort the array in place or do I need a separate array?

 # Important Conditions to be met